roman-milk/roman-milk.github.io/the-black-wedding.md

+===

- ****** The Black Wedding ****** byTheTalkMan© Finally, the song ended, and she stepped back, smiling that bright teasing smile of hers.
+Finally, the song ended, and she stepped back, smiling that bright teasing smile of hers.
 Zack was both eager to get away, but frozen in place by this imposing black woman.
 She reached up to straighten the knot on his tie.

  "Like I said, you need to be careful," she warned him.
 "There are women everywhere, eager to swoop in and scoop you up.
 If you want to be a good husband, you need to keep it in your pants.
 Don't give any of those girls even an inch.
 Keep your eyes on your wife and don't even think about any other woman.
 Don't play the game with any of those scheming bitches unless you're willing to sink balls deep inside them.
 And, finally, and most importantly, don't stare at my ass when I walk away, or else you're really gonna regret what you missed out on."